Essential Winter Storm Preparedness Tech Under $150

 • USB phone charging – Charge your phone with the hand crank

-• Bright CREE LED flashlight – Bright enough for any situation
+• Bright CREE LED flashlight – 130 lumens, bright enough for any situation

 • SOS strobe beacon – Signal for help if needed